Cancel

 Find out what your peers are saying about Box vs. Dropbox and other solutions.
 Updated: May 2024.

-Box is ranked 10th in Cloud Storage with 38 reviews while Dropbox is ranked 4th in Cloud Storage with 85 reviews.
+Box is ranked 10th in Cloud Storage with 39 reviews while Dropbox is ranked 4th in Cloud Storage with 85 reviews.
 Box is rated 8.4, while Dropbox is rated 8.2.
-The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+The top reviewer of Box writes "Allows you to upload and download files quickly but lacks integration with Office 365".
 On the other hand, the top reviewer of Dropbox writes "Seamless file synchronization across devices with user-friendly deployment".
 Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Office 365 and Google Workspace, whereas Dropbox is most compared with Microsoft OneDrive, SharePoint, Citrix ShareFile, Google Workspace and Amazon WorkDocs.
 See our Box vs. Dropbox report.

 See our list of best Cloud Storage vendors and best Content Collaboration Platforms vendors.